 Associate Professor of Political Science

-Ben Berger, Associate Professor of Political Science, received his A.B. from Princeton University and his M.A. and Ph.D. from Harvard University.
-He directs Swarthmore's Engaging Democracy Project, works with the Lang Center for Civic and Social Responsibility, and (with Professor Amy Cheng-Vollmer) served as one of two Luhrs Fellows steering the nascent Center for Innovation and Leadership.
-For his community-based learning pedagogy and research, he was selected by the civic education consortium Project Pericles as one of twenty-six Periclean Faculty Leaders nationwide.
+Associate Professor of Political Science Ben Berger is the executive director of the College's Lang Center for Civic and Social Responsibility.
+In this role, he has focused the Center's mission on connecting the curriculum with the community.
+For his community-based learning pedagogy and research, he was selected by the civic education consortium Project Pericles as one of 26 Periclean Faculty Leaders nationwide.